Unlocking the Power of Sea Buckthorn: A Step-by-Step Guide

 - Timing: Sea buckthorn berries are typically ready for harvest in late summer or early fall, depending on the

 - Preservation: Fresh sea buckthorn berries have a short shelf life and should be used or processed within a few days of harvest.
-They can be used to make juice, jams, sauces, or even skincare products.
+They can make juice, jams, sauces, or even skincare products.
 To store sea buckthorn berries for longer periods, freeze them in a single layer on a baking sheet before transferring them to an airtight container.

 - Pruning: Regular pruning promotes healthy growth and helps control the size of the plant.
 Remove dead, damaged, or overcrowded branches in late winter or early spring.
 Also, prune out any suckers growing from the base of the plant to prevent it from becoming too dense.